 My Ozone is a European-style castle-like hotel with a touch of the countryside with beautiful lawns for romantic strolls.
 This accommodation offers an on-site golf course and a breathtaking swimming pool perfect for spending days lounging by the pool.

-Tayama Farm Resort is inspired by the Tayama Station in Morioka city of Japan.
+Tayama Farm Resort is inspired by the Tayama Station in Morioka City, Japan.
 This is one of the most unique Resorts in Khao Yai.
-Surrounded by only mountains and you can’t help but feel relaxed while staying here.
+Surrounded by only mountains you can’t help but feel relaxed while staying here.

 You can live your Hollywood fantasy here at Baan Suan Noi Resort.
 Most famous for their hobbit-style houses but they have castles and even their own little Santorini.
 You can spend hours here dressing up as your favourite characters while recreating some of your favourite movie scenes.